Q4 2016 – A Solid Close to a Strong Year of Financings

 In the fourth quarter of 2016, there were slightly higher deal volumes and aggregate dollars raised compared to prior quarters.
 In Q4 2016, Cooley handled 187 disclosable deals representing more than $2.7 billion of invested capital.
 While deal volume increased by 18% compared to Q4 2015, the total proceeds decreased by roughly 23%.
 In Q4, we included seed-stage financings for the first time.
 Over the course of the past two years, the median pre-money valuation for seed-stage financings was $6 million and the median deal size was approximately $2 million.

 Download the full report in PDF format.

-Q&A with Brad Feld on the state of VC investing in Q3 2016
+Commentary from Mark Suster on the state of VC investing in Q4 2016

 GO Visualize (powered by Tableau)

-Welcome to Cooley GO Visualize, which allows you to drill down on trends gleaned from thousands of the deals we’ve worked on with entrepreneurs since 2009.
+Welcome to Cooley GO Visualize, which allows you to drill down on trends gleaned from deals we’ve worked on with entrepreneurs.
 The data you see here will be updated in conjunction with our quarterly VC Financing Reports.
 We hope you’ll find this and other Cooley GO resources such as the Convertible Note Term Sheet Generator and our guidance in Raise helpful in navigating and accelerating your fundraising efforts.